 The project should adequately address the impacts of the proposed development on stormwater runoff and downstream water quality.
 During construction, the project should conform to the relevant state and federal erosion and sedimentation control requirements.
 After construction, water quality will be impacted due to polluted stormwater runoff.
 ARC has estimated the amount of pollutants that will be produced after construction of the proposed development.
-These estimates are based on some simplifying assumptions for typical pollutant loading factors (lbs/ac/yr) from typical land uses in the
+These estimates are based on some simplifying assumptions for typical pollutant loading factors (lbs/ac/yr) from typical land uses in the Atlanta Region.
+The loading factors are based on the results of regional stormwater monitoring data from the Atlanta Region.
+Actual pollutant loadings will depend on the actual impervious coverage developed on the property and may differ from the figures shown.
+The following table summarizes the results of the analysis:

-Preliminary Report: July 26, 2006 DEVELOPMENT OF REGIONAL IMPACT Project: Champions Green #1125 Final Report Due: August 27, 2006 REVIEW REPORT Comments Due By: August 9, 2006
+Preliminary Report: December 21, 2006 DEVELOPMENT OF REGIONAL IMPACT Project: East Village #1278 Final Report Due: January 20, 2007 Review Report Comments Due By: January 4, 2007